 "I think mine is now somewhere around 50 pieces, but I actually don't keep a numerical count anymore.
 Instead, I go with what feels right.
-That's actually one of the biggest changes I've made to my capsule.
+That's one of the biggest changes I've made to my capsule.
 After a year of living with a strict 37-piece wardrobe, I felt that it was time to let my 'capsule diet' melt into my real life.
 I let go of some of the structure, like going on strict shopping fasts and limiting my closet to a specific number of pieces.
 But I carry the heart of it with me—smaller closet, intentional purchases, less shopping and more joy."

 Treat the idea like a game.